Mission and History

 • Ensuring continued public access to Pierce Pond;

-• Working cooperatively with watershed landowners to develop management initiatives that will conserve the wildlife, water quality, and other natural resources within the watershed;
+• Working cooperatively with watershed landowners to conserve the wildlife, water quality, and other natural resources within the watershed;

 • Educating users to treat the watershed lands with respect; and

-• Working together with forest landowners to manage recreational use in a manner that will provide equitable public access to those wishing to enjoy the wild nature of the watershed, while ensuring that human pressures do not degrade the resources of the area.
+• Working together with forest landowners to manage recreational use in a manner that will provide equitable public access while ensuring that human pressures do not degrade the resources of the area.

 OUR HISTORY